typeddjango/django-stubs/CONTRIBUTING.md

 source .venv/bin/activate
 ```

-Finally, install the pre-commit hooks:
+Finally, install the pre-commit hooks.
+Pre-commit must be installed separately
+(see [installation options](https://pre-commit.com/#install)), or you can use `uvx pre-commit` to
+run it without installation:

 ```bash
 pre-commit install